-NOTE: Students with TTS and/or IEP/504 Calculator accommodations must have this added to the student's record before the session is prepared.
+NOTE: Students with TTS and/or IEP/504 Calculator accommodations must be added to the student's record before the session is prepared.

-- Verify Spring 2023 Summative is selected.
+- Verify Spring 2024 Summative is selected.

 - From the Testing dropdown, select Sessions.

 - Search for session(s).

 - Check session(s).

 - Select Go to Students in Sessions.

 - Verify the test session(s) you want to prepare is selected under Session List.
+Select "Combined View" to prepare more than one session.

 - Click the Prepare Session button.
 (Note the session is Not Prepared and no Forms are assigned).

 - Session will show as Preparing.

-- Once prepared, the session will be in the Ready status and a Form number will be assigned to each student.
+- Once prepared, the session(s) will be in the Ready status and a Form number will be assigned to each student.